 When publishing content, the feed displays in the Publishing & Share section under the Add Channel drop-down on the Publishing tab of a task.
 The feed name displays the title you set in the settings page, which is Drupal Test Site in the following example.

-In the following example, a Quick Article post was created with an article selected from the Content Management Platform (CMP) and Drupal Test Feed 1 was selected to publish the article to.
+In the following example, a Quick Article post was created with an article selected from the Content Marketing Platform (CMP) and Drupal Test Feed 1 was selected to publish the article to.

 Publishing an article to Facebook requires that content to have a canonical link, so select a Facebook channel in the task for publishing along with the feed channel.

 Click Publish.
 The post publishes to the feed channel.
 The Facebook channel shows pending publishing as it waits for the article content to be updated with the canonical link.

 To ingest the published article from our feed to the Drupal site, copy the link under Feed URL which is exposed when you click Export Feed.
 (You can find this under Website, CMS & Feeds where you set up your Drupal integration.)

 The following image shows that the article was successfully published through the CMP.

 The following image shows the published article on your Drupal website.